amabdulr/CNWG/ReviewYourChunks.md

 #### **Task Example**

 ## Discover the devices **(Task)**
-Short description: Use this task to configure IP ranges to discover various devices in the network.
+Short description: Configure IP ranges to discover various devices in the network.
 **Purpose**: Identify and register network devices by specifying their IP ranges and access credentials.

 **Context**: This task involves configuring the IP range and providing necessary credentials to initiate device discovery.
 You can optionally assign the loopback address of the appliance as the preferred management IP address.